jorgef/fsharpreactivepatterns/docs/content/index.md

 actorRef <! "message"
 ```

-And of course you can send all types of messages, not just strings.
+Of course you can send all types of messages, not just strings.

-If you want to see a full example check out the first one <a href="https://github.com/jorgef/fsharpreactivepatterns/blob/master/MessagingWithActors/MessageChannel.fsx" target="_blank">here</a>, then you can start browsing all the [sections](#Sections).

 ###How to Run the Examples